code-collabo/community-blog/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Do you love writing?
 Or does learning to write interest you?
-Submit a blog post to be featured on [Code Collabo's blog](https://code-collabo.hashnode.dev).
-The blog post(s) can be about anything in open source, it does not have to be related to or specific to the Code Collabo community.
-You can also help improve any of the already published blog posts.
+[Submit a blog post](https://github.com/code-collabo/community-blog#formatting-and-submitting-a-new-blog-post) to be featured on [Code Collabo's blog](https://code-collabo.hashnode.dev).
+The blog post(s) do not have to be related to or specific to the Code Collabo community.
+You can write about a topic specific to open source, or even write about something that is not necessarily open source but can be useful to maintainers or users open source projects.
+You can also help [improve any of the already published blog posts](https://github.com/code-collabo/community-blog#improving-a-published-blog-post).

 ## First steps: Important things to take note of